11 Highest-Quality Tennis Strings

 Comfort

-Wilson NXT is best known for its comfort, which is the feature that Wilson highlights as the string’s strongest asset.
+Wilson NXT is perhaps best known for its comfort, which is the feature that Wilson highlights as the string’s strongest asset.

 True to that claim, NXT is easy on the arm but doesn’t sacrifice the response and playability that players demand.